Quality Selection in Two-Sided Markets: A Constrained Price Discrimination Approach: Two-Sided Market Model 1: Sellers Choose Quantities

 Note that if $(I,\boldsymbol{p})$ induces the menu $C$ and $I$ is a $k$-separating information structure, then $C$ is a $k$-separating menu.
 We let $\mathcal{C}^{Q}_{k} \subseteq \mathcal{C}^{Q}$ be the set of $k$-separating menus.
 From the fact that the platform's revenue maximization problem transforms into the constrained price discrimination problem, Theorem \ref{Theorem: Main} implies that if $\mathcal{C}^{Q}$ is regular and $F(m)m$ is convex, then the optimal information structure is $1$-separating, i.e., the optimal information structure consists of one element.
 In this subsection, we establish certain natural conditions on the market model primitives that ensure regularity; these conditions then imply that if in addition $mF(m)$ is convex, then a $1$-separating information structure is optimal.

 Let $\varphi ^{Q}:\mathbb{I}(I_{o}) \rightrightarrows \mathcal{C}^{Q}$ be the set-valued mapping from the set $\mathbb{I}(I_{o})$ of all possible information structures to the set of menus $\mathcal{C}^{Q}$ such that $C \in \varphi ^{Q}(I)$ if and only if $C$ is a menu that is induced by some implementable $(I,\boldsymbol{p})$.
 That is, $\varphi ^{Q}(I)$ contains all the menus that can be induced when the platform uses the information structure $I$.
 We note that the mapping $\varphi ^{Q}$ is generally complicated and there is no simple characterization of this mapping.
 However, we make substantial progress via the following proposition.
 In particular, it can be shown that associated to every information structure $I$ there is a strictly convex program over the space of pricing functions $\boldsymbol{p}$, such that $(I,\boldsymbol{p})$ is implementable if and only if the solution to the program is $\boldsymbol{p}$.
-Since every strictly convex program has at most one solution, this result also implies that the cardinality of $\varphi ^{Q}(I)$ is at most one; in other words, there is no more than one menu $C$ such that $C \in \varphi ^{Q}(I)$.
+Since every strictly convex program has at most one solution, this result also implies that the cardinality of $\varphi ^{Q}(I)$ is at most one; in other words, there is at most one menu $C$ that is induced when the platform uses the information structure $I$.
+In addition, if the convex program does not have a solution for an information structure $I$, then there are no equilibrium prices associated with that information structure.

 \begin{proposition} For every information structure $I \in \mathbb{I}(I_{o})$, there exists a strictly convex program over pricing functions such that $(I,\boldsymbol{p})$ is implementable if and only if the solution to the program is $\boldsymbol{p}$.
 Therefore, there is at most one menu $C$ such that $C \in \varphi ^{Q}(I)$. \end{proposition}